15 NJ Grants for Seniors You Can Apply for Today (2026 Guide)

 - Accessibility improvements

-Federal regulations require 70% of funds benefit low and moderate-income residents.
-Municipal offices coordinate local repair programs rather than providing direct grants.
+Federal rules require 70% of funds to benefit low and moderate-income residents.
+Local municipal offices coordinate repair programs.

 Free Roof Replacement Programs for Seniors

-County-level initiatives provide no-cost or reduced-price roof replacements.
+County programs provide free or reduced-cost roof replacements.
 The Essex County Senior Home Repair Program serves homeowners 60 and older needing major repairs.

 Accessibility Modification Funding